panglesd/slipshow/docs/tutorial.rst

 		 > A **prime number** is a number divisible by exactly two integers: 1, and itself.
 		 >
 		 > We consider 1 not to be a primer number, as it is divisible only by one integer.

-Emphasizing
-"""""""""""

-In a presentation we often want to help the viewer by emphasizing some words.
-In slipshow, this is used by enclosing the emphasized words with ``**``.
-In the example, we define primer numbers, and emphasize the defined terms by writing ``**prime numbers**``!

 Your presentation as a papyrus
 ------------------------------